Keeping Your Dog Safe in the Summer Heat•

 Posted on August 08 2017

-The summer heat wave is real, especially as we head into the dog days of August.
+Summer heat is no joke, especially for our furry friends.
 While many dogs may seem like they can run and play forever, regardless of the weather, it’s important to keep in mind that extreme temperatures affect them, too.
 Here are some key things to look for this summer to make sure your dog stays safe and healthy.

 - Be Aware of Hot Pavement